mbeps/personal-portfolio/public/blogs/support-vector-machines/blog.md

 Vladimir Vapnik and Alexey Chervonenkis, working in the Soviet Union in the 1960s and later in the United States, formalised this problem.
 They argued that traditional methods, which focused on minimising the error on the training set (**Empirical Risk Minimisation** or **ERM**), were insufficient.
 If the class of functions (the model) is too complex, ERM leads to overfitting (the "botanist with a photographic memory" who cannot recognise a new tree because it differs slightly from the specific trees seen before).
 Conversely, if the model is too simple, it fails to capture the underlying physics of the data (underfitting).

 The solution they proposed was **Structural Risk Minimisation (SRM)**.
 SRM suggests that learning involves a trade-off between the quality of the fit on the training data and the complexity (capacity) of the function used to model it.
 The Support Vector Machine is the algorithmic realisation of this principle.
 By maximising the "margin" (the distance between the decision boundary and the nearest data points) the SVM explicitly controls the capacity of the classifier, thereby minimising the upper bound on the generalisation error.

-## 1.2 - Scope and Structure

-This document is structured to build understanding from first principles:

-  * **Mathematical Preliminaries:** We establish the necessary linear algebra and optimisation theory.
-  * **Statistical Learning Theory:** We explore the VC Dimension and the theoretical bounds on risk.
-  * **The Linear SVM:** We derive the Hard Margin formulation in Primal and Dual forms.
-  * **Soft Margin Classification:** We extend the theory to non-separable data using slack variables.
-  * **The Kernel Trick:** We unlock non-linear classification via Mercer's Theorem.
-  * **Optimisation Algorithms:** We detail the Sequential Minimal Optimisation (SMO) algorithm.
-  * **Numerical Examples:** We provide step-by-step manual calculations for concrete understanding.
-  * **Deep Learning Connections:** We discuss the Neural Tangent Kernel and the infinite-width limit.
-  * **Modern Implementation:** We review current software (LibSVM, ThunderSVM) and hardware acceleration.

 -----